modin-project/modin/README.md

 df = pd.read_csv("my_dataset.csv")
 ```

 #### Modin is a DataFrame designed for datasets from 1MB to 1TB+

-We have focused heavily on bridging the solutions between DataFrames for small data
-(e.g. pandas) and large data.
 Often data scientists have to use different tools
 for operating on datasets of different sizes.
 Processing large dataframes with pandas
 is slow, and pandas does not support working with dataframes that are too large to fit
 into the available memory.
 As a result, pandas workflows that work well
 for prototyping on a few MBs of data do not scale to tens or hundreds of GBs (depending on the size
 of your machine).
 Modin supports operating on data that does not fit in memory, so that you can comfortably
 work with hundreds of GBs without worrying about substantial slowdown or memory errors.

 With preliminary [cluster](https://modin.readthedocs.io/en/latest/getting_started/using_modin.html?#using-modin-on-a-cluster-experimental)
 and [out of core](https://modin.readthedocs.io/en/latest/getting_started/out_of_core.html)